 Do you have a timeline?

 1) Intensive: This is done with days that are back to back with usually 1 day off (depends on the school).
 Generally speaking, you can expect to start your days early and go into the evening.
-Whatever the length of the full intensive, the 200 hours must be completed within that time frame (usually the days start early and go into the evening).
+Whatever the length of the full intensive, the 200 or 300 hours must be completed within that time frame (usually the days start early and go into the evening).
 As these days are done consecutively, you may have to consider if work / school / responsibilities will allow for you to be away for that time.

-2) Spread out: Some trainings will opt to break out the 200 hours in evenings and/or weekends.
+2) Spread out: Some trainings will opt to break out the 200 or 300 hours in evenings and/or weekends.
 Each school is different and will have different programs to address their demographics.
-As the 200 hours is broken down in smaller blocks of time, these trainings will usually take a few months to complete.
+As the 200 or 300 hours is broken down in smaller blocks of time, these trainings will usually take a few months to complete.
 Which works for those who cannot take large blocks of time between 3-4 weeks off.
 But if you are in a timeline to complete at a certain time, this may be something you need to consider.

-3) Spread out with intensive: Other trainings will have the 200 hours broken down in smaller sections (evenings and / or weekends) with a few days consecutively to finish.
+3) Spread out with intensive: Other trainings will have the 200 or 300 hours broken down in smaller sections (evenings and / or weekends) with a few days consecutively to finish.
 This works well for those who have commitments that they cannot step away from but can take a week off.

 Should I do an intensive?
 Spread out?
 Or spread out with intensive?